Anime characters sure love their catchphrases, desu.

 Yu-Gi-Oh! had some catchphrases of its own, most notably the dub's "Not so fast, Kaiba!" and the original's "Ore no TURN!"
 (It's my turn!)
 Yami also says occasionally "It's time to duel!" in the dub, before duels (though this is more often remembered for it's use in the opening).

 And the spinoff Yu-Gi-Oh!
-GX had some atrocious catchphrases, mostly coming out of the mouth of hero Jaden.
+GX had even more catchphrases, mostly coming out of the mouth of the hero, Jaden.
 "Get your game on!", "I'll throw down a facedown" and "That's game" are the ones he's known for in the dub, while in the original he says "Gotcha!
 That was a fun duel".

 The use of catchphrases is actually lampshaded in one English dubbed episode:

 Bastion: Great Scott!